 If you have Lightroom, likely as part of the Creative Cloud Photography plan, you can quickly transfer all your photos from Elements to Lightroom with just a click.
 In Lightroom, select File > Upgrade Photoshop Elements Catalog.
-Information from your Elements catalog; including photo ratings, tags, and other data; is preserved in Lightroom.
+Information from your Elements catalog; including photo ratings, people tags, and other data; is preserved in Lightroom.

 Automatically import photos from Photoshop Elements to Lightroom